 Information on private companies can be sparse.
 Private companies are not required to file any financial data in the U.S., with the exception of registration data filed with the Secretary of State, in the state where they are registered.
-Databases like Hoovers and Reference USA have some basic data on private companies; Capital IQ (in-Library access only) also has some basic information Often 'local press' have more stories on a locally based company than national newspapers (e.g. San Jose Mercury News versus The New York Times).
+Databases like Mergent Intellect and Reference USA have some basic data on U.S. private companies.
+The database, Privco covers many private companies in more detail, but is more limited.
+Capital IQ (in-Library access only) also has some basic information as well.
+Often 'local press' have more stories on a locally based company than national newspapers (e.g. San Jose Mercury News versus The New York Times).
 Local newspapers can be found on ProQuest, LexisNexis Academic or Factiva.
-The PrivCo database covers many private companies in more detail, especially companies that are seeking funding or about to go public.

 Try these sites if you cannot locate the annual report you need on the company's web site or using USC databases.
 You may need to purchase the report from these sources.

 These resources provide a range of financial ratios for companies and industries: